hackclub/hackclub/workshops/simple_clock/README.md

 Here are somethings which you can do:
 1. Consider changing the colors and adding more features!
 2. Try to make the clock circular!
-3. Try to make it dark theme!
+3. Try to make it have a dark theme!
 4. Try to think of more unique ideas on how you can add more features (displaying the date etc).

 **Examples on how people have customized it:**